coder/coder/docs/ides/configuring-emacs-tramp.md

    ```lisp
    (setq tramp-default-method "ssh")
    ```
-2. Be sure to set the hostname on the workspace to the `coder.<name>` format:
+2. Then on your Coder workspace instance be sure to set the hostname to the `coder.<name>` format:
    ```bash
    hostname coder.<name>
    ```
+   This can also be done in the workspace Terraform template by setting workspace isntance's hostname to the data `coder_workspace.name` attribute.
+How this is done depends on how the instance is provisioned.
 3. Next in the shell profile file on the workspace (ex., `~/.bashrc`) add the following:
    ```bash
    ansi_term_announce_host() {